NY Resident, Former Miss USA Dies After Jumping From Midtown High-Rise, Report Says

 "She cared, she loved, she laughed and she shined.
 Cheslie embodied love and served others, whether through her work as an attorney fighting for social justice, as Miss USA and as a host on 'Extra.'
 But most importantly, as a daughter, sister, friend, mentor and colleague — we know her impact will live on."

-The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
-The National Suicide Prevention Lifeline can be reached at 800-273-8255.
+The National Suicide Prevention Lifeline provides free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, seven days a week.
+The National Suicide Prevention Lifeline may be reached at 800-273-8255.

 Click here to sign up for Daily Voice's free daily emails and news alerts.